datacenter/who-moved-my-cli/README.md

 Supported Hardware
 ----
-Unless otherwise stated, all of these scripts are supported on Nexus 9000 and have been tested with NX-OS 6.1(2)I2(1).
+Unless otherwise stated, all of these scripts are supported on Nexus 9000 and have been tested with NXOS: version 7.0(3)I2(2).
 Running on other platforms may require modification to the code.

 Installation